 Mr Jason Dong

 Member, Board of Directors, Pioneer Sail Australia

 Jason has worked across China and Australia for more than 20 years at various executive roles and with a variety of industries, such as finance, energy and resources, agriculture, machinery, health, education and bilateral high-level visits attended by senior government and corporate leaders.

-In the past 10 years, Jason has been actively working for a series of famous Australia institutes, ranging from NAB to Westpac/Seven Group Holdings, and Alinta Energy.
-Alinta Energy is the top 4 private energy retailers in Australia energy market, supplying gas and electricity to more than 1 million customers in Australia and New Zealand.
+In the past 10 years, Jason has been actively working for a series of famous Australia institutes, ranging from NAB to Westpac/Seven Group Holdings, and Pioneer Sail Australia.
+Pioneer Sail Australia owns one of the top private energy companies, supplying gas and electricity to more than 1 million customers in Australia.

 In his spare time, Jason is also:

 - a member of the Advisory Board of the ARC Research Hub for Integrated Energy Storage Solutions, UNSW